blacklight/nvim-http/README.md

 [vim-http](https://github.com/nicwest/vim-http), but it comes closer to the VSCode and IntelliJ alternatives because of the following features:

-1. It supports for environment variables.
+1. It supports environment variables.
 2. It uses Neovim's `async_call` mechanism, so the request is not blocking for the editor, and it can be stopped at any time.
 3. An extended syntax for the `.http` files, with support for JSON and HTML